 In partnership with George Washington University, Shenandoah University’s Nurse-Midwifery Program is designed to meet the needs of nurses who wish to pursue further training to achieve the skills and knowledge necessary to become a certified nurse-midwife (CNM).
 With its accreditation, level of educational learning, and placement, this partnership program supports one of the best online nurse-midwifery programs.

 18. Stony Brook University

 Stony Brook University’s Nurse Midwifery Program is part of the Master of Science in Nursing (MSN) degree.
-The online distance-learning based program prepares nurses for women’s health care needs, with the goal of becoming a certified nurse-midwife (CNM), registered by the New York State Education Department.
-The coursework and on-site training requirements prepare nurses for a variety of roles as consultant, advocate, educator, and leader in health care settings across age groups from infancy to adulthood.
+The online distance-learning-based program prepares nurses for women’s health care needs, with the goal of becoming a certified nurse-midwife (CNM), registered by the New York State Education Department.
+The coursework and on-site training requirements prepare nurses for a variety of roles as consultants, advocates, educators, and leaders in health care settings across age groups from infancy to adulthood.

 Format: Online with on-site intensives